negartarh/apiwrapper/README.md

     ...
     'localization' => false,
 ```
-## Customizing response values
+## Customizing responses
-To enable or disable the keys in the response, just do it through the configuration file.
+To enable, disable or customize default keys in the response, just do it through the configuration file.
 #### Example 1.
 Disabling default keys
 ```php
 # path/to/project/configuration/dir/apiwrapper.php